NEWS FLASH... STAY TUNE FOR STARZ CUPCAKE COOKBOOK... RELEASE ANTICIPATED 8/2021

 1832 – 1943

 As she ventured on a wagon-train with her belongings and her mother’s recipes, she is where our history begins.
-But we do know that some of these recipes do date back further than the 1830’s (as they did belong to her mother).
-We will start our history with Elizabeth Wilkenson
+But we do know that some of these recipes date back further than the 1830’s (as they did belong to her mother and her grandmother).

 1869 – 1954

-Nancy Arthur-Hess started to work in 1885 for Powerhouse Gas & Electric as the lead baker/cook for the employees of the company.
-This picture was taken of “Minnie” standing in front of Camp 27 in Trinidad, California.
-It has been documented that she used her mother’s and grandmother’s recipes to aid in preparing those meals.
+Nancy Arthur-Hess was the eldest of five children.
+She started to work in 1883 at the age of fourteen, for Powerhouse Gas & Electric as the baker & cook for the employees of the company.
+This picture was taken later of “Minnie” standing in front of Camp 27 in Trinidad, California.
+It has been documented that she used her mother’s grandmother and great grandmother's recipes to aid in preparing those meals.

 1891 – 1978